EvisHome/EvisHomeLab/docs/smart-home/dashboards/main/office.md

         - entity_id: sensor.office*battery*
         exclude: []
   - type: markdown
+    content: |-
-    content: '**Automation Modes**
+      **Automation Modes**

       _Presence Control:_ Lights are automatically controlled by the occupancy state of the room.

       _Absence Detection:_ When room is no longer occupied, lights will be turned off after a the absence delay time.

-      _Schedule Mode:_ Light schedules are working as set in the Scheduler. (schedule-mode condition)'
+      _Schedule Mode:_ Light schedules are working as set in the Scheduler. (schedule-mode condition)
   - type: custom:scheduler-card
     include:
     - input_select.living_room_automation_mode